sinedied/articles/articles/azure/langchainjs-mcp-agent/announcement.md

 After the deployment is completed, you can run the command `npm run env` to print the URLs of the deployed services.
 Open the Agent Web App URL in your browser (it should look like `https://<your-web-app>.azurestaticapps.net`).

-You'll first be greeted by an authentication page, you can sign in either with your GitHub or Microsoft accounts and then you should be able to access the chat interface.
+You'll first be greeted by an authentication page, you can sign in either with your GitHub or Microsoft account and then you should be able to access the chat interface.

 ![Agent chat interface screenshot](./assets/agent-webapp.png)

-From there, you can start asking any question or use one of the suggested prompts, for example try asking: `Recommendation me an extra spicy burger`.
+From there, you can start asking any question or use one of the suggested prompts, for example try asking: `Recommend me an extra spicy burger`.

 As the agent processes your request, you'll see the response streaming in real-time, along with the intermediate steps and tool calls.
 Once the response is complete, you can also unfold the debug panel to see the full reasoning chain and the tools that were invoked:

 ![Intermediate steps debug panel screenshot](./assets/steps-debug.png)

-> [!TIP]
-> Our agent service also sends detailed tracing data using OpenTelemetry.
+> **Tip:** Our agent service also sends detailed tracing data using OpenTelemetry.
 You can explore these either in Azure Monitor for the deployed service, or locally using an OpenTelemetry collector.
 We'll cover this in more detail in a future post.

 ## Wrap it up